 Navigating these FBAR amnesty options is complex, and a misstep could lead to expensive penalties or worse.
 Call our experienced FBAR lawyers at (847) 580-1279 to help guide you through!

-How to File the FBAR
+How to File FinCEN Form 114

 Individuals can complete FinCEN Form 114 online or upload a PDF through the BSA E-Filing System.
 Before you get started, it’s best to have all the necessary documentation prepared and up to date.

-- Your name, Social Security Number or ITIN, and address.
+• Your name, Social Security Number or ITIN, and address.

-- The name, Social Security Number or ITIN, and address of all joint account owners.
+• The name, Social Security Number or ITIN, and address of all joint account owners.

-- The names and addresses of all foreign financial institutions where you hold accounts.
+• The names and addresses of all foreign financial institutions where you hold accounts.

-- Types of accounts you own (checking, savings, securities, etc.) and account numbers.
+• Types of accounts you own (checking, savings, securities, etc.) and account numbers.

-- The maximum value of each account during the tax year (Jan.
+• The maximum value of each account during the tax year (Jan.
 1 – Dec.
 31) in U.S. dollars.
 Use the U.S. Treasury’s foreign exchange rate as of Dec.
 31 of the year you’re reporting.

-Need Help Filing the FBAR?
+Need Help Filing The FBAR?

 Navigating the FBAR filing process can be complex and one slip up can lead to significant penalties!
 Avoid the hassle and let one of our FBAR lawyers help you accurately report your foreign income.
-Get started today with a confidential consultation.
+Get started today with a free, confidential consultation.